Beagan19/Classification-Metabolic-Syndrome-Prediction/README.md

 # Classification-Metabolic-Syndrome-Prediction
-## Analyzing Key Risk Factors and Demographics to Predict the Presence of Metabolic Syndrome
+## Analyzing Key Risk Factors and Demographics to Predict the Presence of Metabolic Syndrome in Patients

 **Author**: Brooke Eagan

 ### Business problem:

-Here is where you state the business problem you were trying to solve
+To provide the best care, different health and demographic factors are used to create a machine learning model to predict whether a patient has developed metabolic syndrome.

 ### Data: